gmc-code/PC-Microbit-Extension-backup/docs/classes/Class_variables.rst

     #.
 Use Class variables when the same value is needed in all instances.
     #.
 Avoid changing class variables in instances since it can lead to confusion.
     #.
-Use Instance variables when different values are needed in various instances.
+Use Instance variables instead of class variables when different values are needed in each instance.

 ----